 What is content://com.android.browser.home/?

-Any Android device's default browser home page can be changed by going to "content://com.android.browser.home/."
-It is not an app, but rather a directory on your Android device that is altered whenever you attempt to change the default page settings for your web browser.
+content://com.android.browser.home/ is an Android folder that can be used to customise the default homepage of a browser.
+The default browser home page can be changed by going to "content://com.android.browser.home/" and updating it's content.
+It is not an app, but rather a directory on your Android device that is chnaged whenever you modify the default page settings for your web browser.

 What exactly is an Android browser application?